StadPrin/.github/profile/README.md

-### 2024/07/22
+### 2024/09/01

-STADPRIN is under research of a potential technology and idea that could help pioneer humanity forward.
+STADPRIN is researching and developing a predictive model that can enable every member of Society to have the capacity to understand every living, breathing and changing part of our planet.